 What Is the State Insect of Washington?
-How Was It Decided?
+Symbolism, Facts, & FAQ

 Across America, each state has chosen a range of creatures and foliage to symbolize the area’s heritage and resources.
 Symbols include anything from inanimate objects to insects.
 If you live in Washington state, you might be curious about which insect was chosen as its symbol.
 Washington’s state insect is the common green darner dragonfly.